archfirst/keel/README.md

 # Keel: A stabilizing framework for Domain-Driven applications [![Build Status](https://travis-ci.org/archfirst/keel.png)](https://travis-ci.org/archfirst/keel)

 Keel stabilizes your Backbone.js application through the use of specific, reproducible conventions.

-Keel provides a light framework around Backbone.js, allowing the developer to craft a domain-driven web application.
+It provides a light framework around Backbone.js, allowing the developer to craft a domain-driven web application.
+More than the code, Keel is a collection of patterns for building stable, modular applications.

 ## Requirements